 A number of complementary homelessness Programs were also implemented in 2014-15 to support and complement the SHS services and address identified gaps.
-These included the Homelessness Youth Assistance Program, the Service Support Fund and the Inner City Restoration Fund, which are funded under the 2015-17 NPAH.
+These included the Homelessness Youth Assistance Program, the Service Support Fund and the Inner City Restoration Fund.